neptune-ai/neptune-examples/README.md

 python ci/run.py
 ```

+Under the hood all the examples are run with `ipython SCRIPT_NAME.py` to run the library installations from within the script.

-You can also run both with
+You can also run both with:

 ```bash
 source run.sh